 Buddhists don’t believe in sin and their use of the term “salvation” is attaining nirvana or nothingness – a concept utterly remote from the Bible.
 Comparing the dates of the written documents of Christianity and the religion from which the supposed plagiarism occurred quickly exposes the critic’s assertion.
-Manuscript evidence shows that the New Testament were written between 50-90 A.D.
+Manuscript evidence shows that the New Testament was written between 50-90 A.D.

-But the teachings of Siddhartha Gautama (the Buddha), even though he lived about 5 centuries before Christ were passed down orally.
+But the teachings of Siddhartha Gautama (the Buddha), though he lived about 5 centuries before Christ, were passed down orally.
 They became so fragmented and had variant interpretations that a council was held in the third century BC – hundreds of years after Buddha’s death – to purify his teachings.

 “This council refuted the offending viewpoints and expelled those who held them.
-In the process, the compilation of the Buddhist scriptures (Tipitaka) was supposedly completed, with the addition of a body of subtle philosophy (abhidarhma) to the doctrine (dharma) and monastic discipline (vinaya) that had been recited at the first council” (Quoted from “Buddhism” Microsoft Encarta Encyclopedia, 1998).
+In the process, the compilation of the Buddhist scriptures (Tipitaka) was supposedly completed, with the addition of a body of subtle philosophy (abhidarhma) to the doctrine (dharma) and monastic discipline (vinaya) that had been recited at the first council” (Quoted from “Buddhism” Microsoft Encarta Encyclopedia).

 The earliest manuscript evidence of Buddhist teachings are fragments written on tree barks in 60 A.D.
 The Diamond manuscript, an early Buddhist text is dated 868 A.D., that is over one thousand years after Gautama lived.
 During this time frame, however, the Bible had been completed and Christianity had spread extensively through the East and West, so if there was a borrowing or plagiarism, it must have been from Christianity into Buddhism.